Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Hardware Setup And Tactile Data

 \subsection{Hardware Setup}

-The hardware setup consists of a UR5e robotic arm, and a Robotiq Hand-E gripper, and a housing for two Gelsight tactile sensors.
-To accurately collect the tactile information, two Gelsight sensors were integrated into the custom-designed parallel end-effectors mounted on the Robotiq Hand-e adaptive gripper.
-In order to guarantee the operational stability and structural integrity of the end-effector, initial testing was carried out using custom 3D-printed parts.
-Following these initial tests, the final parts were machined from 6061-T6 Aluminum in order to meet the necessary performance requirements.
-The GelSlight mini sensor is capable of capturing high-resolution imprints of the contact surface, with a resolution of $3840\times 2160$ at a frequency of 25 Hz.
+Our hardware setup includes a UR5e robotic arm, a Robotiq Hand-E gripper, and custom adapters for two Gelsight tactile sensors.
+The sensors are incorporated into tailored parallel end-effectors on the Robotiq Hand-e gripper and secured with screws.
+As shown in Fig. ~\ref{fig:hardware}, the end-effectors were designed to extend outwards along the movement directions of the gripper to create a large operational range of the system for a wide variety of target objects.
+The end-effector adapters, machined from 6061-T6 Aluminum for strength and stability, enable firm grasping of diverse objects.
+The Gelsight mini sensor is capable of capturing high-resolution imprints of the contact surface, with a resolution of $3840\times 2160$.
 The sensor is coated with a Lambertian silicone gel layer and has a surface area of $18.6 (H) \times 14.3 (V)$ $mm^2$.
-All equipments were operated using an Ubuntu 20.04 PC equipped with an Intel Core i5-10210U CPU at a clock speed of 1.60GHz$\times$8.
+Slip detection processes a single sensor reading.
+All equipment was operated using Ubuntu 20.04 on a PC equipped with an Intel Core i5-10210U CPU at a clock speed of 1.60GHz$\times$8.